isabella232/click2kube-docs/README.md

 | KUBERNETES_MASTER | Your Kubernetes API server address from the Click2Kube details page, e.g `https://k8s-master.bf4c05325.obmc.wercker.com` |
 | KUBERNETES_TOKEN  | Your Kubernetes access token, taken from the Click2Kube details page. e.g `w3vcae5v0bl3lsu2dvd7qutb790x683g`             |

-Select the "protected" tickbox next to any value if you wish to keep them hidden from the web UI.
+Select the "protected" tick box next to any value if you wish to keep them hidden from the web UI.

 Your environment variables tab should look something like this when finished: